Matt-Eva/intro-to-hash-tables/README.md

 Due to the wide inclusion of hash tables (also known as hash maps, as previously mentioned) in major programming languages, you'll often be able to leverage the functionality of a hash map without having to implement your own custom solution.
 Just get familiar with your language of choice's hash table, and read up on how that language uses and implements it.

+## Hash Table Practice

+It's possible that you'll receive questions in technical interviews where the solution will involve using a hash table.
+To get more practice, try working through these <a href="https://leetcode.com/tag/hash-table/">LeetCode problems</a>!

+If you haven't created a LeetCode account yet, I'd highly recommend doing so.
+It's a great place to practice algorithmic problem solving and learn the value of humility, patience, and practice!

+Don't be afraid of trying problems that are very difficult, or of looking at solutions if you've been grinding away forever to no avail.
+These solutions will teach you to think about programming in a new way!
+It doesn't mean that you've "failed" if you study someone else's code to figure out what they're doing and how they're doing it.
+Oftentimes, we learn by doing and by example.
+If you do look up somebody else's solution, try implementing it yourself!
+That will give you a much better grasp of how the code is working, and improve your ability to apply the concepts you've learned in the future.